CloudLabs-MOC/CloudLabs-SEED/Cryptography/MD5-Collision-Attack-Lab/MD5-Collision-Attack-Lab.md

 Figure 2: How the MD5 algorithm works

-Based on how MD5 works, we can derive the following property of the MD5 algorithm: Given two inputs M and N, ifMD5(M) = MD5(N), i.e., the MD5 hashes ofMandNare the same, then for any input T,MD5(M ‖ T) = MD5(N ‖ T), where‖represents concatenation.
-That is, if inputsMandNhave the same hash, adding the same suffixTto them will result in two outputs that have the same hash value.
+Based on how MD5 works, we can derive the following property of the MD5 algorithm: Given two inputs M and N, ifMD5(M) = MD5(N), i.e., the MD5 hashes ofMandNare the same, then for any input T,MD5(M ‖ T) = MD5(N ‖ T), where ‖ represents concatenation.
+That is, if inputs M and N have the same hash, adding the same suffix T to them will result in two outputs that have the same hash value.
 This property holds not only for the MD5 hash algorithm, but also for many other hash algorithms.
 Your job in this taskis to design an experiment to demonstrates that this property holds for MD5.
-You can use thecatcommand to concatenate two files (binary or text files) into one.
-The following command concatenates the contents offile2to the contents offile1, and places the result infile3.
+You can use the cat command to concatenate two files (binary or text files) into one.
+The following command concatenates the contents of file 2 to the contents of file 1, and places the result in file 3.

 ```
 $ cat file1 file2 > file